Rye Arts Center Zoning Petition

 A NO VOTE OVER TRAFFIC SAFETY CONCERNS FOR RYE ARTS CENTER EXPANSION

-by Mary Stenger, 9 months ago
+by Mary Stenger, about 1 year ago

 I am writing because I have grave concerns about the proposed expansion of the RAC.
 As a Blind Brook Lodge resident I am very familiar with the safety hazards all along the stretch of Milton Road from Firemen's Circle to Rye High School.
 It seems ludicrous to believe that this expansion will seamlessly fit into an already congested area.
 While living here I have witnessed many near misses on the crosswalks as well as the sidewalks.
 There are several handicapped and at least one blind resident who regularly use these crosswalks.